 Mix well to combine, taste and adjust seasonings according to your liking.

-Arrange in salad platter and chill until you are ready to serve.
+Arrange in a salad platter and chill until you are ready to serve.

 What About the Leftovers